-It is a disease characterized by musculoskeletal pain that in turn causes a recurrent loss of memory, changes in mood, fatigue, and sleep.
-Doctors and researchers believe that this disease amplifies and affects the way in which the brain processes pain impulses.
+It is a disease characterized by musculoskeletal pain that, in turn, causes a recurrent loss of memory, changes in mood, fatigue, and sleep.
+Doctors and researchers believe this disease amplifies and affects how the brain processes pain impulses.

-It is very common for fibromyalgia to appear after surgery, significant psychological stress, some physical trauma, or an infection.
-In many other cases, the symptoms appear gradually causing greater sensitivity in the patient.
+It is widespread for FibromyalgiaFibromyalgia to appear after surgery, significant psychological stress, some physical trauma, or an infection.
+In many other cases, the symptoms appear gradually, causing greater sensitivity in the patient.

-There is currently no cure for fibromyalgia, but doctors prescribe a variety of medications that can help control and reduce the onset of these symptoms.
-Practicing relaxation techniques and stress reduction can also help, as well as practice exercises on a daily basis.
+There is currently no cure for FibromyalgiaFibromyalgia, but doctors prescribe various medications to help control and reduce the onset of these symptoms.
+Practicing relaxation techniques and stress reduction can also help, and practice exercises daily.

 It can detect if you suffer from this disease knowing the following symptoms:

 - If you suffer from chronic muscle pain, muscle spasms, or stiffness.

 - Moderate or severe fatigue and decreased energy.

 - Insomnia or waking up with the same tired feeling as when you sleep.